Eden Smith

-Eden Smith (1858 – 10 October 1949) was a British-born Canadian architect who belonged to the Arts and Crafts movement.
+Eden Smith (20 June 1859 – 10 October 1949) was a British-Canadian architect who belonged to the Arts and Crafts movement.
 Born in Birmingham, England, he achieved prominence as an architect in Toronto, Ontario.
 He was a founding member of The Arts and Letters Club of Toronto (in 1908) and the first president of the Toronto Architectural Eighteen Club (in 1900).